unibo-spe/spe-slides/content/08-advanced-git/_index.md

 ## Squash, merge, or rebase?

-Squashing results in *further alteration* than rebase
+Squashing alters history *more* than rebase does

 **Merge** when you want to *retain history*, keeping track of what happened